-Stage 11: the contract implementation
+Stage 11: Contract implementation

 A contract is then given out and the project manager is the one responsible to give the variation orders where the additional expenditure has to incur.
 If the additional expenditure is large, the owner has to approve it first before it can be implemented.
 An architect has to liaise with project managers about issuing of the variation orders that have to be in the accordance of a contract while the copies have to be given to quantity surveyors and to owners.

-During the time of a contract, informal and formal meeting have to be held at the site.
+During the time of a contract, informal and formal meetings have to be held at the site.
 The meetings have to be chaired by a project manager and an architect.
 The minutes done in the meeting have to be given to quantity surveyor and to the owner if they are not part of the meeting.
 The monthly measurement of the jobs should be done on regular basis to ensure of progressive payment.

 The progress report has to be drawn every month and it should be done by the quantity surveyor, while working in the conjunction with the project manager.
 It should include

 - The full contract report for financial status